 Where to buy the best cordless hedge trimmers

-The main choices you have when it comes to buying a cordless hedge trimmer are between different blade lengths and between electric or petrol trimmers, and while blade lengths might be fairly self-explanatory (tall hedges?
+The main choices you have when it comes to buying a cordless hedge trimmer are between different blade lengths and between electric or petrol trimmers.
+While blade lengths might be fairly self-explanatory (tall hedges?
 Go for a long reach trimmer.
 Just a bit of box out in the front garden?
 A blade up to 45cm should be ample) there are some differences that need teasing out between the two types of power before you buy.

 Weight vs power

 Cordless hedge trimmers are also lighter and tend to be cheaper than petrol hedge trimmers, and with the advent of the 36V battery, they’re getting to be comparatively powerful too.
 That said, many reviewers of cordless hedge trimmers have found that the batteries can be unreliable and some don’t hold charge well, and when the cost of replacing batteries over the trimmer’s lifetime comes into play, the initial outlay for a petrol trimmer might not seem so bad.
 Plus, when it comes to getting through tougher branches, petrol really comes into its own, so for bigger garden jobs you might want the extra power.

 Having said that, the best cordless trimmer models should reliably give you between 40 minutes and one hour of battery charge, and let's face it: trimming a hedge for over an hour will probably tire you out (and drive your neighbours mad).
 So, a cordless hedge trimmer should be perfectly fine for all but the very largest gardens.

 Not sure cordless is for you?
 Check out our pick of the best hedge trimmers that covers corded models too!